IBM/cloudpakfordata-telco-churn-workshop/workshop/autoai/README.md

 * Automated feature engineering (Pipeline 3)
 * Hyperparameter optimization (Pipeline 4)

+You can review each pipeline and select to deploy the top performing pipeline from this experiment.

-* Scroll down to see the *Pipeline leaderboard*:
+* Scroll down to see the *Pipeline leaderboard*.
+The top performing pipeline is in the first rank.

+* The next step is to select the model that gives the best result by looking at the metrics.
+In this case, Pipeline 4 gave the best result with the metric "Area under the ROC Curve (ROC AUC)."
+You can view the detailed results by clicking the corresponding pipeline from the leaderboard:

 ![pipeline leaderboard](../.gitbook/assets/images/autoai/autoai-pipeline-leaderboard.png)

-The next step is to select the model that gives the best result by looking at the metrics.
-In this case, Pipeline 4 gave the best result with the metric "Area under the ROC Curve (ROC AUC)."
-You can view the detailed results by clicking the corresponding pipeline from the leaderboard.

-* Save your model by clicking `Save as model` and then `Save`.
+* The model evaluation page will show metrics for the experiment, feature transformations that were performed (if any), which features contribute to the model, and more details of the pipeline.

 ![Model evaluation](../.gitbook/assets/images/autoai/autoai-model-evaluation.png)

+* In order to deploy this model, we will Click on the `Save as model` button to save it.

-A window opens that asks for the model name, description (optional), and so on.
-After completing this fields, click `Save`:
+* A window opens that asks for the model name, description (optional), and so on.
+You can accept the defaults or give your model a meaningful name/description and then click `Save`:

 ![Save model name](../.gitbook/assets/images/autoai/autoai-save-model-name.png)

-You receive a notification to indicate that your model is saved to your project.
-Click `View in project`:
+* You receive a notification to indicate that your model is saved to your project.
+Go back to your project main page by clicking on the project name on the navigator on the top left:

 ![Model notification](../.gitbook/assets/images/autoai/autoai-model-notification.png)

-Alternately, at the top level project under the *Assets* tab, click the name of your saved model under *Models*:
+* You will see the new model under *Models* section of the *Assets* page:

 ![choose AI model](../.gitbook/assets/images/autoai/autoai-choose-asset-ai-model.png)

-## 4. Deploy and test the model
+## 3. Deploy and test the model

+* Under the *Models* section of the *Assets* page, click the name of your saved model.

-* To prepare the model for deployment click `Promote to deployment space`:
+* To make the model available to be deployed, we need to make it available in the deployment space we previously set up.
+Click on the `Promote to deployment space`:

 ![Deploying the model](../.gitbook/assets/images/autoai/autoai-deploy-model.png)

-* To promote an asset, you must associate your project with a deployment space.
+* To promote the asset, you must associate your project with a deployment space.
 Click `Associate Deployment Space`:

 ![Associate Deployment Space](../.gitbook/assets/images/autoai/autoai-associate-deployment-space.png)

 * You should have already created a deployment space in the *pre-work* section of the workshop.
-Click on `Existing` and choose that deployment.
+Click on `Existing` and choose that deployment then click the `Associate` button.

-* If you do not have an existing deployment, go to `New` tab, and give a name for your deployment space, then click `Associate`.

 ![Create Deployment Space](../.gitbook/assets/images/autoai/autoai-create-deployment-space.png)

+* From the model page, once again click on the `Promote to deployment space`.

-* After you promote the model to the deployment space succesfully, a notification will pop-up on the top as below.
+* This time you will see a notification that the model was promoted to the deployment space succesfully.
 Click `deployment space` from this notification.
 Also you can reach this page by using the (☰) hamburger menu and click `Analyze` -> `Analytics deployments`:

 ![deployment space](../.gitbook/assets/images/autoai/autoai-view-deployment.png)